Verizon Communications (VZ) Q2 2017 Results - Earnings Call Transcript

 So even as we headed into the back end of the quarter and the competitive environment picked up and some of the other offers that came out there, whether that be large bounties to switch carrier or offering free service, our performance in the back end of the quarter was consistent with where we saw it in the first part of the quarter.
 So we saw a great result from customers on both the gross adds side and the loyalty side once they had that comparable offer to do.
 So very excited about how that played out.

-As we had forward, second quarter is typically, seasonally, the low quarter for churn.
+As we head forward, second quarter is typically, seasonally, the low quarter for churn.
 So while we certainly expect churn to continue to be at low levels, we'll see if we get a normal seasonal uptick as we go forward.
 But from a competitive environment standpoint, I think we showed that we competed throughout the quarter without having to put any aggressive promotions in place in the market at any time during the quarter.

 In terms of 5G, I think as I said in the prepared remarks, we now have the trials up and running.
 It's going to be later in the year before we start to see results out of those trials.
 And then, in terms of the business model and economics that may come of that, it will be driven by the results we see from the trials.
 So too early right now to be more definitive on that, but we're still confident that we'll have a commercial product in market during 2018 and look forward to providing more details on what's coming out of the trials and the overall economics that we see when we get into the latter part of the year.